This website use cookies for best experience. For more details read our Cookie Policy and Privacy Policy.

 The EU Commission published its proposal on 18 March 2026.
 Now two things happen in parallel: a Council track and a Parliament track.
 For the plain-language explainer of JURI, the rapporteur, and trilogue, see JURI, rapporteur, and trilogue.

 In the Council (where EU governments negotiate), specialised working groups of civil servants meet regularly to examine the proposal in detail.
-Session 6 of the Working Party on Company Law opened on 2 June at the Justus Lipsius Building, making it the first post-COMPET technical session; no public readout from Sessions 1–6 has appeared on the Council register.
+Session 6 of the Working Party on Company Law opened on 2 June at the Justus Lipsius Building, the first post-COMPET technical session, and Session 7 followed on 11 June at the Europa Building (agenda CM 3040/26), reaching the formation and governance chapter (Articles 35 to 58) with Parliament's Employment Committee (EMPL) present; no public readout from Sessions 1–9 has appeared on the Council register.
 The proposal has also now reached the ministerial layer: on 28 May, COMPET ministers held the first minister-level policy debate on EU Inc. The public readout signals momentum, not agreement on text, and leaves safeguards, legal certainty, national labour rules, insolvency, tax, minimum capital, and the Article 114 TFEU legal-basis question as negotiation points.
-Further Working Party meetings are scheduled for 11, 17, and 25 June, then 2, 8, and 23 July.
+Sessions 8 and 9 were held on 17 and 25 June (no public readouts yet); Session 10 met on 2 July, the first under the Irish Presidency, and Session 11 met on 8 July; Session 12 is confirmed for 23 July.
 This is where the real text gets shaped.

 In the Parliament (where elected MEPs negotiate), the proposal is still in the preparatory phase for procedure 2026/0074(COD).
 JURI examined the file on 4 May, when Commissioner McGrath presented the proposal directly to MEPs.
 René Repasi (S&D, Germany) was appointed rapporteur on 23 April 2026, and the committee referral was announced in plenary on 18 May.
-The Parliament calendar runs: draft report on 26 June, consideration of the draft on 15–16 July, amendment deadline 17 July (also the ECON and EMPL opinion deadline), consideration of amendments on 7 September, JURI committee vote in September (tbc), plenary vote (tbc).
+The Parliament calendar runs: draft report dated 29 June (PE790.143v01-00), consideration of the draft on 15 July, amendment deadline 17 July (also the ECON and EMPL opinion deadline), consideration of amendments on 7 September, JURI committee vote in September (tbc), plenary vote (tbc).
 Opinion committees are ECON, with Aurore Lalucq, and EMPL, with Johan Danielsson; BUDG declined to give an opinion.
-Pascal Canfin is the Renew shadow rapporteur, and Arash Saeidi is the GUE/NGL shadow rapporteur.
+The shadow rapporteurs are now confirmed across all seven political groups: Axel Voss (EPP), Pascale Piera (PfE), Mario Mantovani (ECR), Pascal Canfin (Renew), Kira Marie Peter-Hansen (Greens/EFA), Arash Saeidi (The Left), and Marcin Sypniewski (ESN).
 If you only want the short version of who does what, start with What is JURI? and who the rapporteur is.

 In the advisory bodies, the formal EESC consultation is now separate from the April EESC Workers' Group conference: CM 2668/26 triggered the Treaty consultation on 29 April, with an opinion expected in the July–September window.
-The Committee of the Regions is also on the file; Roberta Angelilli (ECR, Lazio) is the CoR rapporteur, with the CoR opinion expected on a similar timetable.
+The Committee of the Regions has already completed its side: its opinion on the EU Inc. corporate legal framework (CDR-1414-2026), with Roberta Angelilli (ECR, Lazio) as rapporteur, was adopted on 2 July 2026.

 Join the watchlist if you want an email when any of these occur: